MissDebby/Help-Desk-Lab/01-Windows/Windows-Fundamentals-Day1.md

 ## Task Manager

-Purpose:
+Purpose: It shows each resource that is active an how much resources it is using to run that process.

-Where I found it:
+Where I found it: I searched from the Start menu.

-What I observed:
+What I observed: I observed that this tool shows the performance, app history, startup processes and the users.
+It shows which resources are being used and how much for each process.
+It can be used to end a process if it there's an issue or disable a startup process.

 ---